nirogiovanni/fbar_design_tool/README.md

 5. Click on the preview button to check if the new calibration curve has been derived correctly from the software.
 6. Click on the save button.

-(_It is strongly recommended to preview the calibration curve before inserting it into the library_).
+(_It is strongly recommended to do a preview of the calibration curve before insert it into the library_).